Beirut Club

-Beirut Club (نادي بيروت) is a basketball team based in Beirut, Lebanon, who plays in the Lebanese Basketball League (LBL), the top-flight of basketball in Lebanon.
+Beirut Club (نادي بيروت) is a professional basketball team based in Beirut, Lebanon, who plays in the Lebanese Basketball League (LBL), the top-flight of basketball in Lebanon.
 Home games are played in the Chiyah Stadium.

 The club was first promoted to the Lebanese Basketball League in 2017, and has played there ever since.
 The club won their first LBL championship in 2022, defeating Al Riyadi in the final.
-Beirut Club has also been the runners-up of the Arab Championship twice, with consecutive finals in 2018 and 2019.
+Beirut Club has won the Arab Championship in 2023, and was the runner-up in two consecutive finals in 2018 and 2019.

-Beirut Club also has a professional women's team.